-Aircraft icons are not to scale and will change in size at different zoom levels.
-Flight and aircraft radar data originate from the FAA’s STARS radar system in the Airport Traffic Control Tower at Port Columbus International Airport.
-CRAA received permission from the FAA to connect to the STARS system and appreciates the FAA’s cooperation in obtaining this authorization.
-Radar data from the STARS system is downloaded and processed by CRAA’s Airport Noise and Operations Monitoring System (ANOMS) where it is then matched to noise events at the NMTs located in the communities surrounding Port Columbus and Rickenbacker and uploaded to the web site server.
+Flight and aircraft radar data originates from the FAA's STARS radar system located at Port Columbus International Airport.
+The FAA requires for security requirement, the CRAA to receive the data through an approved FAA gateway.
+Radar data is downloaded and processed by CRAA's Airport Noise and Operations Monitoring System (ANOMS) where it is then matched to noise events at the NMTs located in the communities surrounding Port Columbus and Rickenbacker and uploaded to the web site server.
 Airline and aircraft type information is encoded in 3 or 4 characters.
 For a list of airline abbreviations, click here.
 For a list of aircraft type abbreviations, click here.

 Reliability of Radar Information